 About me

 Hello, I'm an illustrator who loves to draw stories.
-I've just graduated with distinction from the MA Children's Book Illustration course at Cambridge School of Art, Anglia Ruskin University.
+I have an MA in Children's Book Illustration from Cambridge School of Art, Anglia Ruskin University.
 In 2010 I won the Macmillan Prize for children's book illustration (for a story called Edward Hopper and the Carrot Crunch), having been a runner up the year before.
+My ridiculous picture books The Hundred Decker Bus and The Hundred Decker Rocket are published by Macmillan.
+Catch the Cuddle was published by Egmont in 2015.

 It makes me very happy to write and draw stories where the serious spills over into the ridiculous.
 Perhaps that's because it's what I loved as a child.
-My childhood favourites were Hergé, Charles Schultz and Richard Scarry, and I think my work is a bit like their mutant offspring.
+My childhood favourites were Hergé, Charles Schultz and Richard Scarry.

 One of the few interesting things about me is that I lived on a narrowboat for seven years, in Cambridge.
-My partner Caroline and I now live in a proper house in Leicestershire, with our son Rowan and two dogs.
+My partner Caroline and I now live in a proper house with our two sons and two dogs.

 I love to make bread.
 I strongly believe that if everybody hand baked their own bread, the world would sort itself out.